thomasheyenbrock/remix-graphql/README.md

 To be more speciic, here's what the latest version of `remix-graphql` can help you with:

+- Handling loader and action requests using GraphQL queries and mutations
 - Setting up a GraphQL API as a [resource route](https://remix.run/docs/en/v1/guides/resource-routes)

 And here are some cool ideas what it might do as well in the future:

-- Creating loaders and actions based on GraphQL queries and mutations
-- Executing these operations against a resource route in the same project or against a remote GraphQL API
+- Executing operations against a resource route in the same project or against a remote GraphQL API
 - Batching queries from multiple loaders into a single API request

-## Set up a GraphQL API in a Remix app

-First, create your GraphQL schema with your method of choice: Vanilla `graphql-js`, `nexus`, `gqtx`, everything works as long as it gives you a `GraphQLSchema` object.
-Create some module that exports this schema, for example under `~/graphql/schema.ts`.
+## Installing

-Second, install `remix-graphql` and the `graphql` package with your preferred package manager.
-It lists some of the Remix-packages as peer dependencies, but you should already have them installed after setting up a Remix project with the CLI.
+You can install `remix-graphql` with your preferred package manager.
+It depends on the `graphql` package, so make sure to also have that installed.

 ```sh
 # Using `npm`